yukulehe/gazpar2mqtt/README.md

 Remember, kWh provided is conversion factor dependant.
 Please verify it's coherent with your provider bills.

+## MQTT broker

+A MQTT broker is required.
+Please check its configuration (hostname, port, remote access allowed if needed).
+By default, retain flag is set to false, QOS is set to 1.
+You can update corresponding environment variables.

 # MQTT publication topics

 GRDF's values are published in the MQTT broker following topics.